Kant’s View of the Mind and Consciousness of Self

 - Wittgenstein, L., 1934–5.
 Blue and Brown Books, Oxford: Basil Blackwell Publishers.

-Kant on the Web and most of the other sites listed below link to many other sites.
+Kant on the Web and the NAKS site listed below contain links to many other sites.

-Thanks to Paul Guyer, Paul Raymont, Rick DeVidi, Julian Wuerth and Kirsta Anderson for very helpful comments.
+Thanks to Paul Guyer, Paul Raymont, Rick DeVidi, Julian Wuerth, Kirsta Anderson, and an anonymous referee for the Stanford Encyclopedia of Philosophy for very helpful comments.